Oyasuba Ancient Tomb / Bungaku-no Mori Museum in Koriyama City, Fukushima

 Energetic, Adventurous Spirit

-A trunk Kume used.
-He traveled the world round twice.
-You can tell his personality from his belongings, such as golf tools made of rare materials, and heavily used gloves.
+This is a trunk used by Masao Kume, who traveled around the world twice.
+You can get a sense of his adventurous personality from his belongings, including golf tools made of rare materials and well-worn gloves.

 The Second/Frist Floor